1. Are They Fully Insured and Certified?

 Climbing Arborists

-Climbing arborists can get into a tree with no heavy equipment.
-This is a great option for backyards and other situations where access is difficult, space is tight, or where heavy equipment may damage an underground system like a septic tank or drainage bed.
+Climbing arborists can get into a tree without the use of heavy equipment.
+This is a great option for backyards and other situations where access is difficult.
+This is especially true when space is tight, or when heavy equipment may damage underground systems like a septic tanks or drainage beds.

 Climbing a tree gives the arborist a different perspective of the tree.
-When an arborist climbs a tree, they are able to spot defects and other issues within the crown up close.
+When an arborist climbs a tree, they are able to spot defects and other issues within the crown.

-When pruning, a climbing arborist is able to shape the tree from within and access places that might be difficult to reach with a bucket.
+When pruning, a climbing arborist is able to shape the tree from within and access parts of the crown that may be difficult to reach with a bucket.
 Proper pruning cuts may be harder to achieve from a bucket truck in certain situations.

 A note about Ladders

-Ladders are another method of accessing a tree but should be used with extreme caution.
-Orchard ladders are among the safest ladders for tree pruning, but they should only be used in small trees.
-If a tree service uses extension ladders as their main way to access the tree, be cautious— this is typically frowned upon within the industry.
+Ladders are another method of accessing a tree however, they should be used with extreme caution.
+Orchard ladders are among the safest ladders for tree pruning.
+We use a 16 foot orchard ladder for pruning small trees such as fruit trees and other ornamentals.
+If a tree service uses extension ladders as their main way to access the tree, be especially cautious.
+This is typically frowned upon within the industry.

 5. What Clean-Up is Included in Their Pricing?

-Clean-up is something that you want to clarify before making an arrangement with a tree care company.
-You want to make sure that all the material will be taken away and that the property is restored to its previous state (or better).
-This means raking up twigs, leaves, and sawdust, blowing off driveways and making sure all the material from the tree are removed from the property.
+Arborist cleaning the sidewalk after tree care jobHow extensive the job clean-up is, is something that you should clarify before making arrangements with a tree care company.
+Ask your arborist if they will chip brush and remove wood from the job site.
+You want to be sure that they will restore your property to its previous state (or better) afterwards.
+At Baum Tree Care this means we will rake up twigs, leaves, and sawdust, blow off driveways and ensure that all material from the tree is removed from the property.

-Cleaning up after a tree pruning job or tree removal adds time and cost to the job.
-The better the clean-up, the more time is spent and the higher the cost.
-If you don’t mind doing it yourself, you can request no clean-up and save yourself some money.
-You can save even more money if you keep the wood and/or brush to deal with yourself.
+Cleaning up after tree pruning or tree removal adds time and cost to the job.
+The better the clean-up, the more time is spent on site which adds to the cost.
+However, if you don’t mind doing the clean up yourself, you can save yourself some money by requesting that all material be left on site. if you keep the wood and/or brush to deal with yourself.

-At Baum Tree Care, we take pride in our clean-up services and it is the number one thing our clients comment on after a job!
+At Baum Professional Tree Care, we take pride in our clean-up services.
+It is the number one thing our clients comment on after a job!
 For more information on tree care services from our team, contact us today for a free quote.